 SAFe, standing for the Scaled Agile Framework, is essentially a collection of integrated concepts and strategies for incorporating Lean, Agile, and DevOps at the enterprise level.
 Originally developed by Dean Leffingwell in 2011, SAFe now has 6 versions, the latest one being 6.0, making it the most adopted agile scaling framework out there.

 More than 70 percent of Fortune 100 companies have adopted SAFe in one form or another, as reported in the Business Agility Report.
 Why?
-Because, when correctly implemented, SAFe Agile framework hierarchy brings:
+Because, when correctly implemented, the SAFe Agile framework hierarchy brings:

 SAFe has four different configurations to align with your organization's scale and complexity.
 But before we get into specific levels, it's essential to highlight that each configuration encompasses different levels of the key components of the SAFe framework.

 With Portfolio SAFe having a value range of around 100 to 500, medium to high complexity, it is best suited for organizations having multiple value streams needing alignment, while large solution SAFe serviced businesses building complex solutions with 100 to 500 people supporting them.
-Finally, full SAFe with its tiered approach best serves large versatile business enterprises that built complex solutions as they add more features to the existing systems.
+Finally, full SAFe with its tiered approach best serves large, versatile business enterprises that build complex solutions as they add more features to the existing systems.
 These proxies are indicative of the agile frozen ranged estuary.

 SAFe is a multilevel approach to agile project management that brings together various functionalities into one unified structure.
-This enables large scale collaboration under various levels pertaining to a single goal for all underlying tasks.
+This enables large-scale collaboration under various levels pertaining to a single goal for all underlying tasks.
 Now we will be examining the other components of the agile framework.

 Breaking down each level like this makes understanding the scaled Agile Framework much simpler.
-Further subdivisions show the building blocks across all these levels that can used interchangeably in many cases.
+Further subdivisions show the building blocks across all these levels that can be used interchangeably in many cases.
 Looking at the graphic representation makes the effort all worth it, is very motivating.

 Agile Teams: These are self-organizing, cross-functional groups that provide value in working increments during time-boxed iterations (usually 2 weeks).